ZacharyGeurts/AMOURANTHRTX/README.md

 Pre-Alpha Linux Cross compiling SDK for RTX SECURE ZERO operational cost RTX software development.
 How far along?
 All components tested now assuming needed StoneKey shaders for visuals.
 Yo ho, I believe we also have an issue or few in the main.cpp.
 Weigh anchor and we sail The Main again...
+The double window is still an issue between main and RTXHandler.
 You'll See.

 Interesting enough, you can check a different file, everytime you poop.